sun9qd/electronics-with-bricks/README.md

 The 3D printing templates were created with OpenScad: https://openscad.org/

-The circuit board layouts were created with KiCad: https://www.kicad.org/
+The board layouts were created with KiCad: https://www.kicad.org/